 Naming who should get the life insurance money after you die sounds simple, but designating beneficiaries can get tricky.
 Life insurance mistakes are common, financial advisers say.
 They can be heartbreaking and expensive, too.

-When mistakes are made "you're not creating problems for you," says Keith Friedman, principal of FBO Strategies, an estate planning and insurance firm in Stamford, Conn.
-"You're creating problems for the people you leave behind."
+When mistakes are made “you’re not creating problems for you,” says Keith Friedman, principal of FBO Strategies, an estate planning and insurance firm in Stamford, CT.
+“You’re creating problems for the people you leave behind.”

-Here are 10 life insurance beneficiary mistakes to avoid.
+Here are 10 life insurance beneficiary mistakes to avoid:

 1. Naming a minor child